-The electronic expansion valve (EEV) will open or close to maintain 10° of superheat while the compressor is running.
-When the compressor is not running, the valve will close.
+The electronic expansion valve (EEV) will modulate to maintain a specific superheat (see Table 3) while the compressor is running.
+When the compressor is not running, the valve will open to 40% to allow system equalization.

 Low superheat protection will be active once the superheat value is at or below 5°F. At this point, the control will aggressively close the valve so that superheat is maintained.